bcgov/diputils/README.md

 ## Project Status

-This project is currently under development and actively supported by the DPD Partnerships and Capacity (PAC) branch
+This project is currently developed and supported by DPD Partnerships and Capacity (PAC) branch

+## Projects Supported incl.
+CYMH
+DIP Development
+Children in Care
+Special needs project

 ## Contents by Directory: